 in all requests and use the

 PUT/POST requests.
 For more information on using the admin API, see Administrative API endpoints and Accessing the PingAccess administrative API.

 PingAccess evaluates the risk policies assigned to each application and resource before processing application and resource-specific rules and rule sets.
-The system collects user data, such as user id and user-agent IP address, then sends a risk evaluation request to PingOne Risk each time the <riskCheckInterval> you specified in the risk policy passes.
-After PingOne Risk returns an evaluation, PingAccess follows the response specified in the risk policy for the determined risk score or for a failed evaluation if PingAccess is unable to gather the expected risk response from PingOne Risk.
+The system collects user data, such as user id and user-agent IP address, then sends a risk evaluation request to PingOne Protect each time the <riskCheckInterval> you specified in the risk policy passes.
+After PingOne Protect returns an evaluation, PingAccess follows the response specified in the risk policy for the determined risk score or for a failed evaluation if PingAccess is unable to gather the expected risk response from PingOne Protect.

 For example, if the returned risk score is HIGH and the risk policy specifies that an authentication challenge policy (ACP) should be issued to an end user with a high-risk score, then PingAccess returns the authentication challenge defined by the ACP to the end user for reauthentication.
 If the risk policy specifies that PingAccess should follow a specific rule or rule set, then it uses that rule or rule set to determine whether the end user should be allowed access.